navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 ### The short term solution; add swap space

-Creating dedicated swap space was the key to resolving the memory issue, and three approaches; ZRAM swap, USB swap, and SD card swap.
+Creating dedicated swap space was the key to resolving the memory issue, and we focused on these three approaches; ZRAM swap, USB swap, and SD card swap.

 ### What is the function of swap space?